tessel/project/FINANCES.md

+# Finances

-*ITT:* Division of finances for funding tools, R&D, and bug/feature bounties.
+Division of finances for funding tools, R&D, and bug/feature bounties.

 ---

-# Finances

 TODO